An act of kindness without expectation

 Sewa is a universal concept, which involves performing an act of kindness without expectation of reward.
 It is performed selflessly and without ulterior motive.

-As a concept, Sewa in embedded in Indian traditions, and is actively promoted by different cultures and faiths – as the core belief is the same – to sacrifice your time and resources for the benefit of others without wanting anything in return.
+Sewa is a sanskrit word and is embedded in the Dharmic traditions of ancient India.
+It means to sacrifice your time and resources for the benefit of others without wanting anything in return.

 On Sewa Day, thousands of good-hearted people across the world come together to perform Sewa and experience the joy of giving in its truest sense.
 By participating in this collective endeavour, we hope that the seeds of Sewa are watered so that acts of kindness and public service are performed more often.
 Sewa Day is a catalyst in making this happen.